ZixiaChen/Eaglercraft-1.12/README.md

 2. Download (clone) this repository to your computer
 3. Run gradle's clean and build tasks `gradlew.bat clean build`, then look in build/distributions for the compiled runtime zip.

-### To compile the latest version of the client, on Linux/macOS:
+### To compile the latest version of the client, on Linux:

 1. Make sure you have at least Java 17 installed
 2. Download (clone) this repository to your computer